Accurate step-by-step guide on how to write a research paper. Learn what is a research paper and what the writing process of a research paper must ...

-So, here you are having completed a research paper, and your professor wants you to include an abstract.
-You have never written one before and you really don’t know how to make an abstract for a research paper.
-You may have read abstracts written for dissertations or theses, but you have not done original research – these authors are writing research abstract pieces that relate to their own original research, not a research paper on other authors’ works.
+So, here you are having a great research paper topic, a completed a research paper, and your professor wants you to include an abstract.
+You have never written one before, and you really don’t know how to make an abstract for a research paper.
+You may have read abstracts written for dissertations or theses, but you have not done original research – these authors are writing abstract research pieces that relate to their own original research, not a research paper on other authors’ works.

 Two Types of Abstracts

 The first thing you need to understand in learning how to write a research paper abstract is that you will be writing a descriptive abstract.
 The other kind, the ones that you have probably been looking at that make no sense to you, are informative abstracts.
 They are the ones written when a student has done that original research.